 This is why we have to be authentic, genuine, and sincere in our speaking, to be willing and able to tell the truth, to show others who we really are and what we stand for; we have to reveal what’s in our heart in an honest and credible manner.
 Vulnerability.
 Intimacy.
 Transparency.
 Connection.
 Courage.
 Confidence.
 Clarity.
 Power.
 Presence.
 Awareness.
 Silence.
 These words are the portable platform on which we must stand if we are to speak truthfully.

-Our philosophy is that wherever we are in life, whoever we are, whatever we’re doing — we can only prosper if we tell the truth, if we speak authentically.
+My philosophy is that whoever we are, wherever we are in life, whatever we’re doing — we can only prosper if we tell the truth, if we speak authentically.
 Speaking Truthfully means we use our words, expressions, gestures, and spirit to reveal, rather than conceal, our authentic self, purpose, and motivation.
-One cannot lie, distort, or mislead people when Speaking Truthfully.
-One cannot be split in two, serving different masters and different value systems.
+We cannot lie, distort, or mislead people when Speaking Truthfully.
+We cannot be split in two, serving different masters and different value systems.
 Speaking Truthfully requires impeccability; we need to establish our personal credibility as human beings, without which people will not listen to us because they will not believe us.

-It is precisely Robert’s history of self-development, along with his more than thirty years of public speaking, that is the basis for his mastery in teaching and coaching others, for his remarkable capacity to see everything about a person’s speaking and offer insights and possibilities not available anywhere else.
+It is precisely my history of self-development, along with my more than thirty years of public speaking, that is the basis for my mastery in teaching and coaching others, for my remarkable capacity to see everything about a person’s speaking and offer insights and possibilities not available anywhere else.